rstacruz/til-2020/posts/2018/arch-linux-installation-summarized.md

 Arch Linux's wiki has a great [installation guide](https://wiki.archlinux.org/index.php/Installation_guide), but some find it very daunting and hard-to-read.
 This article is a summary of all the commands in that wiki page, as of time of writing.

-**This is not a "How to Install Arch Linux" instruction guide.** It's not a replacement for official [Installation Guide](https://wiki.archlinux.org/index.php/Installation_guide).
-Consider this more like a refresher course!
+**This is not a replacement for the the official [Installation Guide](https://wiki.archlinux.org/index.php/Installation_guide).** Consider this more like a refresher course!

 <next-block title="Let's get started."></next-block>